 5. Paintbrush – A good quality paintbrush makes a world of difference.
 I use Wooster Silver Tip.
 The Silver Tips leave very little paint strokes and clean up very well.
 You can also reuse them if you clean them correctly.

 6. Tack Cloth – Tack cloth is very important and inexpensive.
 Even after you wipe down your piece to remove the sanding dust, you will still have residue left.
 Tack cloth is sticky and will remove all the left-over residue on your project.
 You can find this at any local home improvement store, your local hardware store or order it online here.

 7. Respirator or Mask – This is very important when sanding or using oil-based topcoats.
 Always protect yourself.
 Older pieces can have lead paint and it’s hard to determine if they do or not.
 Wearing a mask will protect you.

 8. Shop Towels – I use these shop towels on a daily basis.
 They’re especially good at cleaning up spills!
 I have spilled paint and even stain on occasion and they absorb quickly and hold a lot of liquid.
 I also use them to clean pieces and to apply stains.

 9. Disposable Gloves – Gloves are important especially when staining.
 I do wear them when I paint as well because I paint inside my shop which is in my home.
 If I do not use gloves, my hands would be covered in paint and so would everything else I touch!
 (Note: Make sure that if you are allergic to latex, you choose a glove that is latex-free like the ones in the photo.)

 10. Paper cups or plastic containers – These are important to use to pour your paint in before you begin a job.
 This will keep you from contaminating your entire paint container.
-Paper cups are also wider at the top which makes dipping your paintbrush in easier and quicker.
+Paper cups and plastic containers are also wider at the top which makes dipping your paintbrush in easier and quicker.
 I have saved our Chinese plastic containers that the soup comes in and these work very well!